artefactual/atom-docs/user-manual/import-export/csv-import.rst

 able to execute the import.

-The ``--rows-until-update`` option can be used for a simple visual representatio of progress in the command-line.
+The ``--rows-until-update`` option can be used for a simple visual representation of progress in the command-line.
 Enter a whole integer, to represent the number of rows should be imported from the CSV before the command-line prints a period (e.g. `` . `` ) in the console, as a sort of crude progress bar.
 For example, entering ``--rows-until-update=5`` would mean that the import progresses, another period will be printed every 5 rows.
 This is a simple way to allow the command-line to provide a visual output of progress.
+For further information on the ``--rows-until-update`` option and an example of the command-line option in use, see also the section below, :ref:`csv-import-progress`.

 You can use the ``--skip-rows`` option to skip **X** amount of rows in the CSV before beginning the import.
 This can be useful if you have interrupted the